xxfoundation/elixxir-docs/cmix.md

 and assume an understanding of cryptographic protocol composition using ElGamal.

+Keep in mind that a batch mix strategy at minimum has two basic goals each time it mixes a batch of messages:

+1. Bitwise message unlinkability: In this case it means message encryption such that the input is transformed so that the output message is different.
+The two cannot be linked by their patterns of bits.

+2. The output message slots are shuffle in relation to the input message slots.
+Batches of messages are fixed size.
+The mix network must shuffle the batch of messages so that a given input message slot is not linked with a specific output slot.
+Below our notation denotes a shuffle with the `permute` function.

 Each cMix message is composed of two payloads, PayloadA and PayloadB.
 The reason for this design choice is simple: In ElGamal, the message size is limited to the size of the cyclic group space.
 It turns out that our choice of 4096 bit cyclic group did not provide a big enough payload capacity for a few of our intended use cases.
-One of those use cases is the end to end ratchet described in our [end to end protocol](end_to_end.md) design document because it exchanges large SIDH keys.
+One of those use cases is the end to end ratchet encryption protocol described in our [end to end protocol](end_to_end.md) design document because it exchanges large SIDH keys.

-With respect to input messages versus output messages, the mixing protocol must provide bitwise unlinkability.
-However since we are designing a batch mix (instead of a continuous time mixing strategy) the messages must also be shuffled.
 Below we work an example for a single message traversing a mix cascade composed of three mix nodes.
 However this can in principle be scaled to N mix nodes per cascade.
 And likewise we attempt to simplify the explanation of the cMix real-time protocol phase by only considering a single message whereas our mix node implementation operates on 1000 messages per mix batch.

 ### Phase 1 - Preprocessing and Re-Encryption